Pilgrimage to Holywell and Lancashire

 The healing waters have been said to cause miraculous cures.
 The legend of St. Winefrid tells how, in AD 660, Caradoc, the son of a local prince, severed the head of the young Winefred after she spurned his advances.
 A spring rose from the ground at the spot where her head fell and she was later restored to life by her uncle, Saint Beuno.
 The well is known as “the Lourdes of Wales”.
 It has been a pilgrimage site since the 7th century.

-(Picture of the well and chapel above it – right)
+(Picture of the well and chapel above it – above)

 Later, a shrine was established in Shrewsbury around 1138, it and St. Winefride’s Well became important pilgrimage destinations.